alerta/alerta-docs/_build/html/_sources/authentication.rst.txt

 Google OAuth2
 ~~~~~~~~~~~~~

-To use Google as the OAuth2 provider for Alerta, login to
+To use Google as the OAuth2 provider for Alerta, login to the
 `Google Developer Console`_ and create a new project for alerta.

 .. _Google Developer Console: https://console.developers.google.com